khari1090/30-30-site/_posts/2016-11-01-input-alert.md

 I had trouble with this before.
 But this time It works.
 I had to toggle classes.

 ## Issues
-I ended up making more classes than i needed to.
-I am still trying to get `+= .[alternativeClassIdentifier]` to work in javascript.
+I ended up making more classes than I needed to.
+I am still trying to get `+=[.alternativeClassIdentifier]` to work in javascript.
+Basically, I am unsure how to append to class names via JS.